-Over six months in 2016, writer James Bloodworth worked for four companies: Amazon, in one of its warehouses; a home-care provider; insurer Admiral’s call-centre; and Uber.
+Over the course of six months in 2016, writer James Bloodworth worked for four companies: Amazon, in one of its warehouses; a home-care provider; insurer Admiral’s call centre; and Uber.

 Drivers for taxi operator Uber are self-employed contractors with no employment rights, but even so, Bloodworth thought working this way might be an improvement on his previous experiences, giving him control over when he drove and leaving time to write a book.

 Control is not what he got.
 Uber drivers are offered work through an app which does not tell them anything about the next job, either its duration or destination.
-A driver accepting too low a proportion of jobs would effectively be fired, while refusing two or three in row resulted in being locked out of the app for a period of time.
+A driver accepting too low a proportion of jobs will effectively be fired, while refusing two or three in a row will result in them being locked out of the app for a period of time.

-A dip in user ratings could also lead to a driver being barred, but higher fares were available during unsociable hours – when customers were more likely to leave poor ratings.
+A dip in user ratings can also lead to a driver being barred, but higher fares are available during unsociable hours – when customers are more likely to leave poor ratings.
 Bloodworth also experienced Uber’s attempts to nudge him into continuing to drive, even if he had been on the road for hours, by telling him he had nearly earned a certain amount.

 “All in all, it was a peculiar sort of freedom,” he sums up in Hired: six months undercover in low-wage Britain, the resulting book.